Childminders and related children

 - The ban on related children in England is unique to childminders.
 Individuals working in or owning a nursery, school or pre-school are permitted to claim the entitlement for related children.

 - Many relatives of registered childminders have been forced to move to new settings to take up their entitlement.
 This not only greatly disrupts continuity of care, but it can be particularly detrimental if the child has a disability or special educational need.

 - It creates a major barrier to engaging more childminders in the delivery of the free entitlement.
-Only three per cent of two-year-olds and one per cent of three- and four-year-olds currently take up a funded place with a childminder.
+Only three per cent of 2-year-olds and one per cent of 3- and 4-year-olds currently take up a funded place with a childminder.

 - The ban currently affects a large number of childminders, and will continue to do so in the future.
 38% of childminders currently have at least one child in their setting related to them by blood or marriage.
 40% of childminders said it was likely that a related child will attend their setting in the future.
 These statistics come from PACEY’s 2018 Building Blocks survey.

-- Childminders in Wales will soon be permitted to deliver funded places to related children who do not live with them.
-Following lobbying from PACEY Cymru, the Welsh Government recently confirmed that a change in policy will be made to allow registered childminders to deliver the Childcare Offer from September 2018 to a child who is also a relative but who does not live with them.
+- Childminders in Wales are permitted to deliver funded places to related children who do not live with them.
+Following lobbying from PACEY Cymru, the Welsh Government have confirmed a change in policy to allow registered childminders to deliver the Childcare Offer to a child who is also a relative but who does not live with them.

 What is the solution?

 The Government should harmonise the criteria for using childcare provided by relatives, so that parents in England can use related childminders for the early education and childcare entitlements, just as they can for Tax-Free Childcare and the childcare element of Working Tax Credit/Universal Credit, as long as the childminder is registered with Ofsted and the care is being provided outside the child’s home.